mmbc/website/README.md

 You can also make simple changes directly from github, but you won't necessarily be able to test them before comitting.

+The URL for the github-hosted website is http://mmbc.github.io/website/.